We may receive compensation when you click on links to products from our partners.

 - Leverage your network to see if anyone you know works at these companies or knows the company representatives.
 See if they can help you get introduced prior to the job fair so that they know you will be visiting the job fair.

-Be Prepared: Let’s face it, companies attend job fairs to hire individuals.
+Let’s face it, companies attend job fairs to hire individuals.
 The more prepared you are, the better your chances are of getting additional interviews.
 If the interviewers see that you’ve done your homework and are truly interested in their company you have an excellent chance of getting to the next round of interviews.